tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 Although in-context translation works with server components, there are some limitations compared to client components.
 Since the Tolgee cache on the server is separate, Tolgee can't automatically change the translation when creating a screenshot (unlike with client components, which swap the content if you've modified it in a dialog).

-Furthermore, if you're using the Tolgee plugin, it won't affect the server's transition to dev mode.
+Furthermore, if you're using the [Tolgee plugin](https://chrome.google.com/webstore/detail/tolgee-tools/hacnbapajkkfohnonhbmegojnddagfnj), it won't affect the server's transition to dev mode.
 As a result, only the client switches, leaving server components non-editable in this mode.

 ## Conclusion and future steps

 Given that server components exist in a completely distinct environment, I might create a separate next.js package in the future.
-Yet, considering the app router is still in beta and Next.js API adjustments might occur, I opted for this article instead to explain how Tolgee can work with the server.

 Moreover, the standard usage of Server components is yet to be fully determined.
 It's possible they might only be utilized for data fetching, but the future holds the answer.